 • Donations to political parties

-The Cyprus VAT rate stands at 19 percent.
-However, there are certain goods and services in Cyprus that are tax exempt from VAT, and they include:
+The Cyprus VAT rate is 19 percent.
+However, there are certain goods and services in Cyprus that are tax-exempt from VAT, and they include:

 • Certain educational, cultural, and sports activities